The ‘Carlton/Thorpe’ Cross

-Image and details courtesy of Anon.
+Photograph and details courtesy of Jonathan May.

 A postcard showing The Stoney Bank, Egglescliffe that leads from St John’s Church to Yarm Road, just outside Yarm.
 The open landscape differs a lot from when this postcard was produced to how it looks now lined with shrubs and trees.